iris-edu/webserviceshell/docs/Recommendations.md

 ### Web Service Shell

-The WSS was written towards the goal of removing the barriers to creating a modern web service (under certain constraints).
+WSS was written towards the goal of removing the barriers to creating a modern web service (under certain constraints).
 It allows command line, \*nix-based, programs to be *wrapped* in a pre-written Java servlet.
-Moreover, the WSS can be configured via simple properties files to *wrap* any command line programming conforming to its requirements.
+Moreover, the WSS can be configured via properties files to *wrap* any command line programming conforming to its requirements.

-The WSS provides basic parameter validation as well as HTTP authentication (via the servlet container).
+WSS provides basic parameter validation as well as HTTP authentication (via the servlet container).
 It also provides usage logging, standard logging, and various other mundane functions required of an HTTP server.

-The WSS can also be configured to use a Java class rather than a command line program to fulfill the data retrieval.
+WSS can also be configured to use a Java class rather than a command line program to fulfill the data retrieval.
 More details about using Java classes with the WSS can be found in the [documentation](./)